 When I was in Hanoi I remember reading about it and getting local recommendations.
 It’s 4 floors of pretty much one dish, bun cha or vermicelli noodles and pork.
 It’s a favourite dish of mine so of course, I went!

 While I can’t recommend a particular spa, I did go to a day spa with my gay friends.
 We got massages and facials and like everywhere in Southeast Asia, it was super cheap.

 Be very mindful of your things and belongings

-Upon my arrival to Hanoi, I was followed by a gang of teen boys who were ready to rob me.
+Upon my arrival in Hanoi, I was followed by a gang of teen boys who were ready to rob me.
 I sat down with a group of old ladies until they got bored of following me.
 Everywhere can be dangerous, I have even been pickpocketed on the bus in my hometown.
 Just be mindful of your belongings.
 If you are carrying a purse, have it in front of you.
 Do not carry loads of cash or your passport around with you.

 Remember you’re in Asia so the price that a vendor tells you is not set in stone.
 Do barter to get a better price but don’t be offended in Vietnam if they don’t accept your lower price.
 They can be tough sometimes and would rather sell at an outrageous price than make the sale ten times over.

 This may have changed since I was there in 2011 but most ATM machines in Vietnam only let you withdraw about $100US.
 My card of choice on my travels is Charles Schwab.
 The bank does not charge me for using any ATM around the world.
 So using an ATM several times to take out enough cash did not cost me anything.
 Many smaller businesses and hotels prefer being paid in cash or they will tack on a surcharge for using a card.

 Things I wish I did but didn’t: Vietnamese cooking class